A photo of a sign post with different European country names

 Store Hours

-In the U.S., if you need something after typical working hours, you’ll usually have lots of choices of stores and fast-food restaurants that are open.
+In the U.S., if you need something after typical working hours or on Sundays, you’ll usually have lots of choices of stores and fast-food restaurants that will be open.

 Vacation Time and Shorter Work Weeks

-In addition to working less hours each week, Europeans have a minimum of four weeks of vacation time each year, as mandated by European Union legislation.
-Some countries like France have even more than four weeks.
+In addition to working fewer hours each week, Europeans have a minimum of four weeks of vacation time each year, as mandated by European Union legislation.
+Some countries, like France, have even more than four weeks.
 This is double what the average U.S. worker has.

 In July and August, it is not uncommon to see restaurants and stores closed for weeks at a time while owners and employees go on vacation.
 It can be very frustrating for travelers to find many places closed, but the European attitude is that vacation time is sacred.